aillopos/adventOfCode2020/day5/README.md

 `519`

 That's the right answer!
-You are <span style="color:yellow">one gold star</span> closer to saving your vacation.
+You are <span style="color:gold">one gold star</span> closer to saving your vacation.